A Robot Drowned Itself In A Fountain And The Internet Had A Field Day

-On Monday, product manager Bilal Farooqi tweeted a photo of a robot that apparently drowned itself in a fountain at a Washington, DC office complex.
+On Monday, product manager Bilal Farooqi tweeted a photo of a robot that drowned itself in a fountain at a Washington, DC office complex called the Harbour.

-The robot in question seems to be a Knightscope security robot, which is designed to patrol an area and alert authorities if it detects prohibited activity.
+The android in question is made by Knightscope security robot.
+It's designed to patrol an area and alert authorities if it detects prohibited activity.

+Knightscope confirmed to BuzzFeed News that it was the company's robot but wouldn't say how something like this would happen.
+The company did say in an emailed statement, "This is an isolated event.
+The incident is under investigation.
+No people were harmed or involved in any way.
+A new robot will be delivered this week at no cost to the Harbour per our service agreement."

 A promotional video for the robot depicts it identifying a break-in and helping a woman in a parking lot make an emergency call.
-It looks a lot like the despondent robot in Farooqi's tweet, which appears to have been found floating on its side in a fountain.

 This wouldn't be the first time a Knightscope Security Bot has encountered difficulties on the job.
 Local news outlets in Palo Alto, California reported that one of the Knightscope robots patrolling the Stanford Shopping Center ran over a toddler in July 2016.
-Farooqi and Knightscope did not immediately respond to a request for comment.
+Farooqi did not immediately respond to a request for comment.

 To a lot of people on Twitter, the drowned android bore a striking similarity to Marvin, the depressed robot in Douglas Adams' famed novel The Hitchhiker's Guide To The Galaxy.